robertknight/ts-style/README.md

 [@vjeux](https://twitter.com/vjeux)'s talk on [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js),
 or [this post on AbsurdJS](http://davidwalsh.name/write-css-javascript).

-See also [React Style](https://github.com/js-next/react-style) for a library specifically for defining styles for React components in JavaScript.
+**There are a number of other libraries fulfilling similar use cases.
+See [this issue](https://github.com/VirtualCSS/planning/issues/2) for a list and [this issue](https://github.com/VirtualCSS/planning/issues/1) for discussions around unifying them.**

 ## Rationale